FREQUENTLY ASKED QUESTIONS

 Please note printable pdf documents below.

 What is your education, training and experience?
-Both my Masters and Specialist graduate school degrees (M. S., Ed.S.) are in mental health counseling psychology from Florida State University.
-I have earned additional expertise as an Approved Consultant and Certified Therapist in EMDR, National Certified Counselor by the NBCC, Certified Traumatologist with the Green Cross / Traumatology Institute, and licensure in both Georgia (as an LPC) and in Florida (as an LMHC and Qualified Supervisor).
-My clinical experience ranges from inpatient treatment for people with dual-diagnoses, outpatient community mental health as a substance abuse counselor, and a 7-½ year thriving private practice.
-The bulk of my expertise is in the recovery from acute- and post-traumatic stress, panic, anxiety, depression, and grief and loss.
+Both my Masters and Specialist graduate school degrees (M. S., Ed.S.) are in counseling psychology from Florida State University.
+I have earned additional expertise as an EMDR Institute/EMDR-HAP Facilitator and Approved Consultant and Certified Therapist in EMDR, and licensure in both Georgia and Florida.
+My clinical experience ranges from inpatient treatment for people with dual-diagnoses, outpatient community health as a substance abuse counselor, and a thriving private practice since 2000.
+My primary expertise is in the recovery from acute- and post-traumatic stress, panic, anxiety, depression, and grief and loss.

 What happens during counseling?
 My intention is always to provide my clients with the highest-quality counseling services by being thorough, compassionate, and ethical.
 Most people seek counseling because they desire certain changes in their lives and /or are experiencing very distressful emotions or challenging circumstances.
-During our first meeting I will ask you for details of your specific concerns and also about your current and past history and experiences.
+During our first meeting I will ask you for details of your specific concerns as well as your past history.
 We will together gain a working understanding of the issues, the possible outcomes, and identify the most effective approaches that could best benefit you.
 We will work together in an open, honest, and collaborative way towards helping you to attain greater freedom, understanding, peace, integration, and connectedness.

 What are your office hours?
-Day, evening, and Saturday appointments are usually available.
+Day and evening appointments from Monday through Friday are usually available.

 How do I schedule a first appointment?
 Please call me at 229-227-1295.
 I do not have a secretary and do not answer the phone when I am with clients.
 I do have secure confidential voicemail and am able to check for messages more often than e-mail.
 So if your need is urgent I strongly suggest we communicate via telephone.

 PLEASE PRINT and READ THE FOLLOWING INTAKE FORMS.
-Please bring these completed and signed forms to our first meeting (along with your insurance card if you plan to use insurance).
+Please bring these completed and signed forms to our first meeting.

 I look forward to meeting you and working together to bring you